KiandaBPM/docs/content/docs/platform/rules/workflow/hide-or-disable.md

 ## How to get started

-To dynamically *hide* a field or component:
+The following steps illustrate a scenario to **hide** and **show** fields.
+The same steps can be applied to enable, disable, toggle enable and so on.
+To dynamically hide a field:

 1. Click on an existing process by going to **Administration** > **Designer** and decide which form, or field you will apply the rule to, by clicking on that item so that it is in **edit mode** so you can see the Edit/pen button,  **Pen** button ![Pen button](/images/penicon.png).